Emma Hood

 -

-Hood earned her BFA from Boise State University and has exhibited her work in numerous galleries, including Evermore, Trueblood Gallery, Initial Point Gallery, Gallery 55, Common Well Studios, and Aberystwyth Arts Centre.
-She was an inaugural Show and Tell resident at Common Well Studios in 2024, a six-month artist residency funded by the Alexa Rose Foundation.
+Hood earned her BFA from Boise State University and has exhibited her work in numerous galleries, including Evermore, Trueblood Gallery, Initial Point Gallery, Gallery 55, The Common Well, Ming Studios, Idaho Art Gallery, Pivot Gallery, and The Aberystwyth Arts Centre.
+She was an inaugural Show and Tell resident at The Common Well in 2024, a six-month artist residency funded by the Alexa Rose Foundation.
 Her work has received significant recognition, including awards from the National Federation of Press Women, SkillsUSA, and the Boise Squared Photography Contest.

 Passionate about fostering creative growth, Hood has volunteered and served as a judge for the SkillsUSA photography competition, contributed to Catalyst Arts Collaborative, and worked with the Boise Art Museum as both a summer art camp assistant and a curatorial intern.
 Through these roles, she continues her commitment to education and community engagement.